Kintsugi

 To turn anew, reborn in enchantment

-Or worse still, we await for others
+Or worse still,

 To join us once again

-But the truth, sad though it is
+The truth, sad though it is

-That none will rescue us
+None will rescue us

 But ourselves –

-We need to gather our broken bones,
+We need to gather our broken selves,

 Our hearts, our minds